postageapp/postageapp-net/README.md

 ## Handling exceptions

-An attempt is made to catch all internal `WebException`s and re-throw them as `SendMessageException`s, with the servers error message and status code parsed from the response.
+An attempt is made to catch all internal `WebException` and re-throw them as `SendMessageException`, with the servers error message and status code parsed from the response.

 Common exceptions: